Megahertz Gravitational Waves from Neutron Star Mergers: Frequency

-To recap, once some region of the NS enters the metastable region, as in \fig{HoCS_and_Bubbles}, it takes a time of order $\tau \simeq 1$ ms for bubbles to begin to nucleate, as depicted in the left panel of \fig{sound_waves}.
-The typical number of nucleated bubbles in one of these regions is of order \be N_{bubble} = n_{bubble} \times L^3 = \frac{L^3}{R^3} \simeq 840 \,. \ee Once bubble nucleation starts, it takes a time of order $\beta^{-1} \simeq 6\, \mu$s for the phase transition to complete, namely to go from the left panel to the right panel of \fig{sound_waves}.
-Finally, the lifetime of the sound waves left behind after the transition, as illustrated in the right panel of \fig{sound_waves}, is again of order $\tau \simeq 1$ ms. The dominant contribution to GW emission comes from these sound waves, and these GWs have frequency $f \simeq 0.6 \, \mbox{MHz}$.
+To recap, when a region enters the metastable region, bubbles start nucleating after a time of order a milisecond, see \fig{sound_waves}-left.
+The typical number of nucleated bubbles in each regions is of order $N_{bubble} = L^3/R^3 \simeq 1150$.
+Once nucleation stars, it takes few microseconds for the FOPT to complete, namely to go from left to right in \fig{sound_waves}.
+The lifetime of the sound waves left behind after the transition in \fig{sound_waves}-right is of the order of miliseconds too.
+They represent the dominant contribution to GW emission, which is peaked at a frequency of order a MHz.